dibyendumajumdar/ravi/readthedocs/ravi-benchmarks.rst

 2. The benchmarks were run on Windows 10 64-bit.
 LLVM version 3.7 was used.
    Ravi and Lua 5.3.2 were compiled using Visual C++ 2015.

-3. The Ravi benchmarks are based on code that uses optional static types;
+3. Some of the Ravi benchmarks are based on code that uses optional static types;
    additionally for the matmul benchmark a setting was used to disable array bounds checks for array read operations.